Sidaril/NexusLogistics/README.md

 4. Build the solution.
 The `NexusLogistics.dll` will be generated in the `bin/Debug` or `bin/Release` folder.

 ## Changelog

+### Version 1.2.0 - The Architecture Update

+This is a massive under-the-hood update focused on long-term stability, performance, and maintainability.
+While there are few new user-facing features, the entire mod has been rewritten from the ground up to provide a much more robust experience.

+* **Major Code Refactor:** The entire codebase has been professionally refactored.
+The single, monolithic script has been split into three distinct, organized classes (`NexusLogistics`, `NexusGui`, `NexusProcessor`), making future updates and bug fixes significantly easier and safer to implement.
+* **Improved Threading Model:** The mod no longer uses a complex thread pool.
+It now uses a single, dedicated background thread for all its logic.
+This eliminates a whole class of potential race conditions and improves overall stability and performance.
+* **Critical Crash Fix:** Fixed a major crash-to-desktop that could occur when opening the player inventory or other UI elements.
+This was caused by the mod trying to modify UI components from a background thread.
+All UI-related code is now handled safely on the main game thread.
+* **UI Consistency Fix:** The UI windows no longer change color when you click on them.
+They now maintain their consistent dark theme whether they are in focus or not.

 ### Version 1.1.1
 * **UI Polish:** The main options window has been made wider to prevent cramping, and a vertical scrollbar has been added to automatically handle content that overflows the window height.
 This ensures all options, including the fuel selection grid, are fully visible and accessible.